 We return to the multi-model setting described in Sec.
 II using the formal framework for modeling and verification introduced in the previous section.
 Suppose one wants to design a system with parameters P_0 that satisfies the specification S_0 for the range of parameter valuations represented by a constraint $C_0(P_0)$.
-If there existed a universal modeling formalism \mathcal{M}0 that could model everything needed for the system design, a model M_0 of the whole system could be constructed and an appropriate verification procedure could be applied to demonstrate $C_0(P_0)$, $M_0 \models S_0$.
+If there existed a universal modeling formalism \mathcal{M}0 that could model everything needed for the system design, a model M_0 of the whole system could be constructed and an appropriate verification procedure could be applied to demonstrate $C_0(P_0), M_0 \models S_0$.
 In reality, there is no such modeling formalism that can capture all the aspects of a complex cyber-physical system, including the physical dynamics, software, hardware, control, scheduling, communication protocols, etc. Even if there were a such a modeling formalism, building a detailed universal model M_0 would be impractical and doing any kind of verification with the complexity of this grand universal model would be even more hopelessly impractical, if not impossible.

 Alternatively, rather than designing a complete system at once, a separation of concerns approach is used to design and analyze different aspects of the system using a variety of models, each suited to a particular type of problem.
 To describe this approach formally, let \mathcal{M}i , $i = 1, \ldots, n$ denote the various modeling formalisms used for the heterogeneous design, and let $M_i \in \mathcal{M}i$ be the specific models that are constructed.
 In the process of decomposing the system design task into several smaller ones pertaining to the particular design tasks, model-level constraints $C_i(P_i)$ are introduced using sets of parameters P_i .
 To simplify the notation, we will use C_i to denote $C_i(P_i)$ in the following.
-These modelspecific parameters, such as controller gains in the control perspective, are not necessarily in the set of original systemlevel parameters P_0 , but there are relationships between the various sets of parameters, and the original system constraints impose constraints on the parameters in the various models.
-We let $C{aux}(P)$ denote the auxiliary constraint that captures these dependencies over the parameters $P = \bigcup{j=0}^{n} P_j$, which is the set of all parameters being used, including the original parameters P_0 .
+These modelspecific parameters, such as controller gains in the control perspective, are not necessarily in the set of original systemlevel parameters P_0 , but there are relationships between the various sets of parameters and the original system constraints impose constraints on the parameters in the various models.
+We let $C{aux}(P)$ denote the auxiliary constraints that capture these dependencies over the parameters $P = \bigcup{i=0}^{n} P_i$, which is the set of all parameters being used, including the original parameters P_0 .
 Without loss of generality we assume the sets P_j , j = 0, 1, ..., n are disjoint.
-We also assume the auxiliary constraint does not impose a restriction on the original constraint, that is, constraints C_i and the specifications S_i for $i=1,\ldots,n$, we then invoke analysis procedures to determine whether $C_i, M_i \models S_i$.
-Figure 1 illustrates the overall decomposition of the design and verification problem.
+We also assume the auxiliary constraints do not impose a restriction on the original constraints, that is,